Our top priority is keeping our patients, visitors and staff safe.

 What else can you do to prevent the spread of germs?

-WMMC asks that the public limit their non-medical care visits to our medical center for the safety of our patients, staff and themselves.
-Additionally, patients and visitors will be asked questions related to health and travel status, and may be given a mask or not permitted to enter as appropriate.
+- WMMC asks that the public limit their non-medical care visits to our medical center for the safety of our patients, staff and themselves.
+Additionally, patients and visitors will be asked questions related to COVID-19 symptoms and may be given a mask or not permitted to enter as appropriate.